deepanshs/mrsimulator/docs/user_guide/method/method.rst

 composite objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familiar with the underlying physical concepts, the organization of the :ref:`method_api` object in **mrsimulator** and its related composite objects requires a more detailed explanation of its design.
+This section assumes that you are already familar with topics covered in the introduction sections :ref:`getting_started`, :ref:`introduction_isotopomers_example`, and :ref:`fitting_example`

 Overview
 --------